Profit Hawk - Amazon Inventory Management Software

 Launch your campaigns before the rush.
 Late September is ideal.

 Start with Sponsored Products to get in front of your target customers.
 Then expand to Sponsored Brands to raise brand awareness.
 Add Display Ads to re-engage past visitors.
+You can learn more about FBA features and how Amazon supports sellers during peak season on their official seller page.

 Focus on long-tail, gift-intent searches like "Christmas gift for dad who loves fishing."
 Lower volume but precise buyer intent means easier conversions.